finbarkizito/tableau_dashboard/customers/top-customers.md

 3. Clicks a customer to assess buying patterns and seasonality
 4. Compares **Sales vs Profit** to detect margin erosion from discounts

-This visual supports targeted retention, proactive account management, and profit optimisation.
+This visual supports targeted retention and proactive account management.